marcnunez/goldenspear-AItest/README.md

 - A region of interest has been defined in the middle area of the images, which corresponds to location the t-shirt in the images.
 - The region of interest in each imge has been used to define a descriptor: the histogram of the hue channel (HSV colour space).
 - The histogram of each train image has been compared (intersection method) to each of the pre-computed histograms of blue shirts.
 A threshold has been set by trail and error.
-- The results have been plotted
+- The results have been plotted.
+From the original 5.000 training images 620 has been identified as blue shirts which you can see in the following question.

 2. **Models validation.** As we don’t have validation samples on the dataset, find a way to visually demonstrate the capacity of the model.
 > Since the dataser is not too large, a simple way to check that there are no False Positives is plotting the results in grids.
 The small images can be checked at a glance and we can visually determine if they really correspond to blue shirts.